wiredtiger/testy/README.md

   where user@host is the user and host name used to log into the remote evergreen host (it looks something like `ubuntu@ec2-7-21-20-75.ap-southeast-2.compute.amazonaws.com`).

 ## Using workloads
 The workload function has 3 options: upload, list and describe.
-If no option is given, it will by default return the current workload.
-Up to 3 options can be given at a time, and they will be executed in the order of 1. upload, 2.list, and 3. describe.
+If no option is given it will return the current workload by default.
+Up to 3 options can be given at a time in any order but they will be executed in the order of 1. upload, 2.list, and 3. describe.
 If one option fails, an error message will be printed and the other options will continue to execute.

   ```
     fab -H user@host workload --upload={required_argument} --list --descibe={optional_argument}